Judo: "Gentle Way".

 I knew Chuck Norris when he was just the undefeated champion of the world.

 I shared dojos with Chuck Norris and Kenneth Osborne.
-Above is a copy of my first check to Chuck in August 1967 when I shared his dojo on Artesia Blvd. in Torrance, California.
+Above is a copy of my first check to Chuck in August 1967 when I shared his dojo on Artesia Blvd. in Redondo Beach, California.
 I received free Tang Soo Do Karate lessons from him while I was there.

 I used to fly Chuck in my personal airplane from Torrance to Las Vegas (that's when he signed the program).
 He is a great guy who always treated me very well.